Opblaasmaatje/Line/README.md

    cp .env.example .env
    # Fill in required values (see Environment variables)
    ```
-4. Generate app key (if required by Laracord components).
-TODO: Confirm whether an app key is required.
 5. Configure your database in .env (see Laravel database configuration).
-TODO: Document the expected DB connection.
 6. Run database migrations (if used by your commands):
    ```bash
    ./laracord migrate